b-all/Columbus/README.md

 Istanbul<br>
+1. MAKE SURE the server is not already running (otherwise coverage will be incorrect)<br>
-1. In a terminal, cd to the Columbus/src directory<br>
+2. In a terminal, cd to the Columbus/src directory<br>
-2. Enter the command "make ci" followed by "npm start"<br>
+3. Enter the command "make ci" followed by "npm start"<br>
-3. Coverage reports can be viewed with a browser at http://localhost:8888/reports/lcov-report/index.html<br>
+4. Coverage reports can be viewed with a browser at http://localhost:8888/reports/lcov-report/index.html<br>

 SonarQube<br>
 1. Download SonarQube (http://www.sonarqube.org/downloads/) <br>